RuoHan-Chen/sudoku_test/project4.md

 ## Name(s)

-[Type the names of team members here]
+Yifei Fang, Ruohan Chen, Jason Lee

 ## Instructions on how to install compiler/interpreter

-[Type the installation instructions here]
+Visit https://www.rust-lang.org/learn/get-started, download the correct installer for your system, and follow the instructions on the program.

 ## Instructions on how to run (and test) program

-[Type the instructions to run the program here]
+Open a terminal window and make sure the current directory matches the root directory of this project.
+Run "cargo build" to build the program, then "cargo run" and "cargo test" to run and test the program, respectively.

 ## Questions